-* Obtains an MFA in Movement Direction from The Royal Central School of Speech and Drama in London.
+* Obtains an MFA in Movement Directing and Teaching from The Royal Central School of Speech and Drama in London.
 Her thesis on movement improvisation with space and objects for actors was one of the few marked with a distinction in the department's history.

 * Appears in Marvel's "Daredevil," season 3, on Netflix as "Betsy Beatty" alongside Charlie Cox and Matt Gerald.